-Manila, Philippines – Esteemed academicians and practicing professionals in landscape architecture from Malaysia, Indonesia, Singapore, Thailand, Australia, New Zealand, Japan, Korea, Taiwan, Hong Kong, China, India, Iran, and the Philippines registered in the two-day virtual international conference entitled "Pan-Asian Challenges of the Practice of Landscape Architecture, International Conference on Landscape Architecture Profession (And Establishment of Mutual Recognition of Professional Qualifications)" last December 16-17, 2020 which was organized by Professional Regulation Commission (PRC) and the Professional Regulatory Board of Landscape Architecture (PRBoLA), in partnership with the Philippine Association of Landscape Architects (PALA).
+Manila, Philippines – Esteemed academicians and practicing professionals in landscape architecture from the International Federation of Landscape Architects (IFLA) - Asia Pacific Region (APR) and IFLA World registered in the two-day virtual international conference entitled "Pan-Asian Challenges of the Practice of Landscape Architecture, International Conference on Landscape Architecture Profession (And Establishment of Mutual Recognition of Professional Qualifications)" last December 16-17, 2020 which was organized by Professional Regulation Commission (PRC) and the Professional Regulatory Board of Landscape Architecture (PRBoLA), in partnership with the Philippine Association of Landscape Architects (PALA).

 Paving the way towards the end of the year, the two-day international conference aimed to establish linkages with their foreign counterparts to pursue a collaborative partnership and identify the challenges the profession faces and come up with measures.
 It is hoped to address the challenges such as the formulation of a common qualification framework to hopefully facilitate the cross-border supply and recognition of individuals' academic and professional (Practice) qualifications.
 The event also aimed to identify the areas or items of alignment on common elements of professional recognition in each other regimes for mutual recognition of qualifications.